sdasgup3/PLDI19-X86-64-Semantics/README.md

 - Add a comparison to Sail.
   - Section 7:Related Work &#10148; The paragraph starting with "Sail"
 - Better explain the novelty.
   - Added a new section "Section 8: Lessons Learned" where we present the lessons we learned during our semantics development, identifying important aspects to be considered, and clarifying a good practice for developing a large ISA semantics.
 We also elaborate the novel aspects of our semantics development approach that allow us to obtain the complete and faithful semantics with an affordable amount of effort.
-The transition from the "Section 7: Related work" to "Section 8: Lessons Learned" is made clear using a paragraph at line 1361.
+The transition from the "Section 7: Related work" to "Section 8: Lessons Learned" is made clear using the second last paragraph of the next page in Section 7.

 ## Shepherd instruction II: The smallish set of things the PC strongly recommends changing to improve the presentation and results.